 A Quick Refresher: What’s the BALDDIE model?

-The BALDDIE instructional design model is a modified version of:
+The BALDDIE instructional design model is a modified version of the following:

-- ADDIE that puts more emphasis on the analysis stage,
+- ADDIE model that puts more emphasis on the analysis stage,

 - Cathy Moore's Action Mapping model, and